 Sickle cell anemia is a genetic blood disorder that affects millions of people around the world.
 While there is no cure for sickle cell anemia, medical marijuana has been shown to be effective in providing relief from some of its symptoms.
-In this article we will discuss how weed can help those suffering from this debilitating condition.
-Finally, we will look at the various forms of medical marijuana available, as well as potential risks associated with using it to treat sickle cell anemia patients.
+In this article, we will discuss how weed can help those suffering from this debilitating condition.
+Finally, we will look at the various forms of medical marijuana available, as well as the potential risks associated with using it to treat sickle cell anemia patients.

 Keep reading to learn more.